Water Heater Leaking? Causes, Dangers & What To Do Immediately

 Why Is My Water Heater Leaking?

-A water heater leaking is one of the most common — and urgent — plumbing problems homeowners face.
+A water heater leaking is one of the most common and urgent plumbing problems homeowners face.
 Whether you have a traditional tank or a modern tankless model, a leak can range from a minor nuisance to a serious emergency.
 Understanding the root cause is the first step toward fixing it and protecting your home from water damage.

 Most Common Causes of Water Heater Leaks

 Both tank and tankless water heaters can develop leaks, though the causes differ somewhat between the two types.
+Industry data from 2026 shows that the leading culprits are tank corrosion (typically from age and sediment), high water pressure or a failing T&P relief valve, loose plumbing connections, and worn drain valves.

 Tank Water Heater Causes:

-• Tank age and thermal stress — Tanks older than 10 years are prone to stress fractures from constant expansion and contraction cycles.
+• Tank age and thermal stress.
+Tanks older than 10 years are prone to stress fractures from constant expansion and contraction cycles.

-• High water pressure — Household water pressure above 80 PSI stresses all components.
+• High water pressure.
+Household water pressure above 80 PSI stresses all components.
 Learn more about high water pressure causes and what it means for your plumbing.

 Tankless Water Heater Causes: